renebrummel/ForNAV.TrainingModules/Modules/01 Setup/Setup.Trainer.md

   <dt><b>Training approach</b></dt>
   <dd>Self Study</dd>
   <dt><b>Prerequisites</b></dt>
-  <dd>All students have access to a Business Central instance (OnPrem or SaaS) with the Cronus Database with a valid license. <br> All students have the ForNAV designer installed in the same environment.</dd>
+  <dd>All students have access to a Business Central instance (On Premise or SaaS) with the Cronus Database with a valid license. <br> All students have the ForNAV designer installed in the same environment.</dd>
   <dt><b>Training materials</b></dt>
   <dd>ForNAV.Guide Setup</dd>
   <dt><b>Objective</b></dt>